Langston Hughes Performing Arts Institute Restoration

 Project Description

 The project will update the HVAC system to improve comfort, controls and add cooling.
-If funding can be identified, Seattle Parks and Recreation (SPR) will seek to fully decarbonize the HVAC system.
-Other programmatic improvements for which SPR will work with Office of Arts and Culture and non-profit partners to fundraise include replacement of the main theater seating, renovation of the kitchen, and improvements to facilitate more smaller performances and simultaneous events.
+If funding can be identified, SPR will seek to fully decarbonize the HVAC system.
+Other programmatic improvements for which SPR will work with the Office of Arts and Culture and non-profit partners to fundraise include replacement of the main theater seating, renovation of the kitchen, and improvements to facilitate more smaller performances and simultaneous events.